- Craig Stedman, Editor at Large

 So, you're looking to launch a customer data analytics program?
-You'll need some advanced analytics tools, of course.
+You'll need some advanced analytics tools, course.
 And some data scientists to build predictive models and data mining algorithms and then analyze the results they generate.
 Oh, and don't forget the lawyers -- yeah, the lawyers.

-The popular view of the data science process may be that analytics teams get leeway to explore and manipulate large data sets as they see fit in order to tease out insights that otherwise would remain hidden away.
+The popular view the data science process may be that analytics teams get leeway to explore and manipulate large data sets as they see fit in order to tease out insights that otherwise would remain hidden away.
 After all, they are scientists, right?
 On with the data experiments!

 But in the real business world, analytics programs often aren't so unfettered, especially when sensitive customer data is involved.
 Organizations that are concerned about analytics initiatives blowing up in their face -- through data breaches or perceived misuse of information -- are sending their legal teams into the data lab to vet what's being done there.

 Intuit Inc. is a high-profile example.
 Two years ago, the developer of personal finance software incorporated its analytics group into the legal department and paired up the two to create rules for accessing and analyzing customer data.
-Bill Loconzolo, who heads data engineering and analytics, reports to general counsel and corporate secretary Laura Fennell.
+Loconzolo, who heads data engineering and analytics, reports to general counsel and corporate secretary Laura Fennell.
 During a joint presentation at the Strata + Hadoop World 2015 conference in San Jose, Calif., they admitted that their working relationship didn't get off to the smoothest start.
 "It wasn't natural for me to say that legal should be involved up front," Loconzolo said.